 -Feline infectious peritonitis FIP – the vaccination is currently available only in the USA

 There are some risks associated with vaccination, but these are generally low and severe reactions are rare.
-The cat may have a small lump at the injection site, or may be quiet and off his food, for 24 hours after immunization, but should soon recover.
+The cat may have a small lump at the injection site, or maybe quiet and off his food, for 24 hours after immunisation, but should soon recover.
 If you are worried about your pet’s behaviour or health after vaccination, contact your vet immediately for advice.
-On the whole, most vets recommend immunization to prevent certain feline diseases reaching epidemic proportions, especially in urban areas where there are large numbers of cats.
+On the whole, most vets recommend immunisation to prevent certain feline diseases reaching epidemic proportions, especially in urban areas where there are large numbers of cats.